MauricioVazquezM/Skin_Cancer_Detection_Project/README.md

 - ***Mexican healthcare system:*** There are deep-rooted issues within the public healthcare system that require comprehensive and complex solutions.

 <br>

-## Team

-- [Mariana Luna Rocha](https://github.com/MarianaMoons), Data Science Bachelor student at ITAM.
-- [Victor Esparza](https://github.com/VictorHEsp), student of a double BS degree in Data Science and Actuarial Science at ITAM.
-- [Guillermo Arredondo](https://github.com/guillermoArr), student of a double BS degree in Data Science and Applied Mathematics at ITAM.
-- [Mauricio Vazquez](https://github.com/MauricioVazquezM), student of a double BS degree in Data Science and Actuarial Science at ITAM.
-- [Santiago Olvera](https://github.com/SantiOlvera), student of a double BS degree in Data Science and Actuarial Science at ITAM.
-- [Alvaro Lopez](https://github.com/Alvlopzam78), student of a double BS degree in Data Science and Applied Mathematics at ITAM.

 ## Objective